-The DNSH (Do No Significant Harm) principle is tested based on the indicators of the Principal Adverse Impacts (such as the issuer's GHG emission intensity) through a combination of indicators (e.g., carbon footprint) and specific thresholds or rules (e.g., the issuer's carbon footprint cannot be in the lower decile of the sector).
-In addition to these criteria specifically established for this test, the Manager takes into account certain indicators of the Principal Adverse Impacts in its exclusion policy.
-This methodology does not currently take into account all the indicators of the Principal Adverse Impacts listed in Appendix 1 of the Commission Delegated Regulation (EU) 22/2018 in this first DNSH test, but the methodology will gradually integrate these indicators as the quality and scope of the data improve.

-In addition to the sustainability factors covered by the first test, a second test has been defined to verify that the issuer's environmental or social impact is not among the worst in the sector.
+- The first DNSH test is based on the monitoring of mandatory indicators of the Principal Adverse Impacts (e.g. the intensity of greenhouse gases or companies' GHGs) via a combination of indicators (e.g. carbon intensity) and specific thresholds or rules (e.g. carbon intensity does not belong to the last decile of the sector).
+In addition to the criteria developed specifically for this test, the Manager already considers indicators specific to the Principal Adverse Impacts in its exclusion policy as part of its Responsible Investment Policy (e.g. exposure to controversial weapons). - Beyond the specific indicators of the Principal Adverse Impacts covered by the first test, the Manager has defined a second test to verify that a company does not have an overall environmental or social performance that is one of the worst in its sector.